stevix77/BetFriends/README.md

 - Front/TS/infrastructure/ui/Vue
 - Front/TS/infrastructure/ui/Angular

+# Database

+To manage my sql server database, I'm using a sqlProj project, it's in visual studio template list.
+It represent all sql object like tables, schemas, stored procedures from sql format.
+So I can see and control the structure of the database with GIT.
+The build of this project generate a dacpac file representing an sql server instance.
+With this file, I can publish it to my sql server instance (local or remote or docker container).

+In my database visual studio solution, I have 3 projects.
+- BetFriends.Database, that representing the sqlproj to build and publish my sql source code.
+- BetFriends.Database.Build, is a class library project that referencing sql files from sqlproj.
+For those who want to build and deploy database with CI/CD and a linux, we need this because sqlproj targeting .net framework but only windows can work with .net framework.
+With this .net standard project and a custom configuration, it will generate the dacpac from a linux agent.
+ So I need this project with the next one to build my database in my CI.
+- BetFriends.Database.Deploy, is a console application that referencing Microsoft.SqlServer.DacFx nuget package to manage dacpac.
+So in my CI, I can run this project with the path argument that referencing the dacpac builded to load it and deploy it to an instance.
+The same work that the windows agent can make with a sqlproj

+# Continious integration

+I'm using azuredevops to build and test my work.
+So, I have a yml file that containing 2 jobs.
+One with a linux agent to back part (database + backend), and an other one with macOs agent.
+I separated in 2 jobs with 2 agents, because I didn't success using docker on a macOs agent to build the database part.
+And on the linux agent, I didn't success to build .net front (.net MAUI/Blazor hybrid) So I decided to separe in 2 parts.

 # Contact

 I'm available, you can send me a message on LinkedIn [Steve Valentin](https://www.linkedin.com/in/steve-valentin-3687765a/) if you want some details or explications, don't hesitate, contact me